-From Lhasa to Gyantse is abt 264km, en route you will pass by Khamba-la Pass (4794m), and with the huge massif of Mt Nojin Kangtsang (7191m) at far distance in view.
-Then head to Shigatse via the fertile Nyangchu Valley, a wide agricultural plain where colorfully decorated yaks and horses are used by Tibetan farmers to till the land.
+From Lhasa to Gyantse is about 264km, en route you will pass by Gambala Mountain Pass (4990m), where's the best place to overlook the Yamdroktso lake.
+Then head to Shigatse via the fertile Nyangchu Valley, a wide agricultural plain where colorfully decorated yaks and horses are used by Tibetan farmers to cultivate this land.

 Tibet has a serious rule about speed-limit.
-Though from Shigatse to Everest region is only abt 350km or so, the no-more-than-40km/hr regulation, and the many road checks dotted on the way, really slow us down.
-So be prepared to spend around 10~12hrs on the road including meal time.
+Though from Shigatse to Everest region is only abt 350km or so, no-more-than-40km/hr speed limitation, and the many road checks dotted on the way, really slow us down.
+So be prepared to spend around 8~10hrs on the road including mealtime.
 The upside is the view along the way is superb.
-Get your camera ready.
-Also, prepare some snacks with you to bring along.
+Also please take some snacks with you for the long-time driving.

-If it’s summer time (usually May~Oct), we will stay overnight at Everest Tent Camp; if winter time (usually Nov~Apr), we will stay at Rongbuk Monastery’s guesthouse.
-Both places have but dorm bed lodging available.
+In the summertime, usually May~Oct, we will stay overnight at Everest Tent Camp; in wintertime, usually Nov~Apr, we will stay at Rongbuk Monastery’s guesthouse.
+There are dorm beds available in the 2 places.
 Both places you can see the glorious Everest sunset if the weather is good.

 Your first challenging trek will be made to Base Camp 1(5450m) passing through Rongpuk Glacier.
 The way here around Rongpuk Glacier is magnificent.
 Today’s trek is fairly shot on map, however the high altitude will make everything more difficult.
 Take it easy on this first of the trek.

 Our trekking trail today will meander over gravel hills to the west of the glacier.
 Another scenic day awaits us as we spend the night at the interim camp.
 Ice pinnacles surround us in all directions.